Hi, I’m Nathan

 Holy Bible

-SwiftUI, AVFoundation, Core Data, Ads, DTO/MVVM
+AVFoundation, Core Data, Ads, DTO/MVVM Architecture

 This app was designed with a Data Transfer Object architecture combined with the Model-View-ViewModel style.
 It was build with 100% SwiftUI views, and fetches data from multiple API endpoints as well as an open-source database for all of its text and audio content.
 It also uses Core Data for saving the current reading place and version, favorite verses, saved bookmarks, audio progress, plan progress, reading theme settings, and more.